bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 Each example and practice exercise are solved using computer-based analytical and numerical calculations with the aim to deflect students' focus of attention away from repetitive mathematical tasks towards the physics modelling.

 The course was designed for a Latin American audience of third-year students (mid-career), that have already learned how to solve differential equations, and addresses specific regional issues.
-Theory and examples exercises alongside the Python code to solve them are presented in Jupyter notebooks, that are hosted and can be run online to avoid installation and hardware requirement issues.
+Theory and examples exercises alongside the _Python_ code that solves them are presented in _Jupyter notebooks_, that are hosted and can be run online to avoid installation and hardware requirement issues.
 Currently, the material is in Spanish and has been only partially translated into English.
-As it is available at a GitHub repository, and it is free to use and modify under a Creative Commons licence (CC BY-NC-SA 4.0) the community is encouraged to contribute to its translation and improvement.
+As it is available at a GitHub repository.
+As it is free to use and modify under a Creative Commons licence (CC BY-NC-SA 4.0) the community is encouraged to contribute to its translation and improvement.

 ## Statement of need